 Since the beginning of 2020, the number of opioid overdose deaths has increased dramatically.
 Florida experienced a 39% increase in overdose deaths in just one year.
-The Centers for Disease Control and Prevention (CDC) estimates that more than 100,000 Americans were lost to overdose deaths in 2020 –with more than 7,800 deaths in Florida.
+The Centers for Disease Control and Prevention (CDC) estimate that more than 100,000 Americans were lost to overdose deaths in 2020, with more than 7,800 deaths in Florida.
 Opioid use disorders affect over 16 million people worldwide, over 2.1 million in the United States, and there are over 120,000 deaths worldwide annually attributed to opioids.

 If you or someone you love is experiencing opioid use disorder, here are some things you can do.
-First, is carry Narcan with you at all times.
+First, carry Narcan with you at all times.
 Sudden death due to acute opioid intoxication is always a risk.
-Narcan is used to reverse an opioid overdose, and comes as a nasal spray.
-Narcan is usually given by a friend, caregiver or loved one if they think opioid overdose has occurred.
+Narcan is used to reverse an opioid overdose and comes as a nasal spray.
+Narcan is usually given by a friend, caregiver, or loved one if they think an opioid overdose has occurred.
 After Narcan has been given, 911 should be called right away.
-Administering Narcan is not a substitute for emergency medical care for opioid overdose.
+Administering Narcan is not a substitute for emergency medical care for opioid overdoses.

 Next, you can seek treatment.
-SMA Healthcare offers a comprehensive set of medical and clinical services to help you treat opioid use disorder and bring it under control or in complete remission.
-SMA’s Medication Assisted Treatment program can provide maintenance medications using buprenorprine, an oral opioid.
-Oral opioids suppress withdrawal symptoms and drug craving without providing a significant high or over-sedation and, by eliminating supply problems, enable those fighting opioid use disorder to be socially productive.
-Buprenorphrine can be tapered over time for those desiring to enter into complete opioid remission.
+SMA Healthcare offers a comprehensive set of medical and clinical services to help you treat opioid use disorder and bring it under control or into complete remission.
+SMA’s medication-assisted treatment program can provide maintenance medications using buprenorphine, an oral opioid.
+Oral opioids suppress withdrawal symptoms and drug cravings without providing a significant high or over-sedation and, by eliminating supply problems, enable those fighting opioid use disorder to be socially productive.
+Buprenorphine can be tapered over time for those desiring to enter into complete opioid remission.